jgwhite/jgwhite.github.io/_posts/2013-04-29-ember-without-data.md

 **This post is a work-in-progress, [comments are welcome][0].**

+This post assumes an entry-level familiarity with Ember and its conventions.
+If you’ve yet to use Ember, there are a [few][1] [other][2] [articles][3] worth reading first.
+If you’re already familiar with, Ember and Ember-Data and the conversation surrounding both, then this will probably be old news.
+Otherwise, read on…

 Ember has crystalised into v1 maturity.
-Ember-Data, however, is not yet production-ready and has become a [point of contention][1] within the community.
+Ember-Data, however, is not yet production-ready and has become a [point of contention][4] within the community.
 When it all works, it’s like magic.
 When it doesn’t, it’s hard to know where to start debugging.

 Many of the complaints and confusion so far have stemmed from a misconception that Ember-Data is part of Ember core and therefore Ember can’t be used without it.
-The team have been [working hard][2] to dispel this perception and demonstrate Ember’s power without Data.
+The team have been [working hard][5] to dispel this perception and demonstrate Ember’s power without Data.

 Most apps will need a data-layer at some point though, and it’s